-Best practices in developing the role of the SNA in school:
+Best Practices in developing the role of the SNA in school:

-- Teachers should work closely with SNAs to ensure that everyone is clear on where help is needed. - Daily diaries or note taking is encouraged for professional reflection purposes. - CPD is encouraged and the sharing of knowledge between SNAs and teachers is important. - An atmosphere of mutual understanding and respect between all staff should be fostered. - Regular meetings between the SNAs and the SENCO, Deputy Principal or Principal should be facilitated. - SNAs are assigned to the school as a whole.
-Through consultation, the school will decide how best to utilise the SNAs.
+- Teachers should work closely with SNAs to ensure that everyone is clear on where the help is needed. - Daily diaries or note taking is encouraged for professional reflection purposes. - CPD is encouraged and the sharing of knowledge between SNAs and teachers/SNAs is important. - An atmosphere of mutual understanding and respect between all staff should be fostered. - Regular meetings between the SNAs and the SENCO, Deputy Principal or Principal should be facilitated. - SNAs are assigned to the school as a whole, through consultation the school will decide how best to utilize the special needs assistants.